 The intrinsic muscles of the larynx alter both the length and the tension placed upon the vocal cords as well as the rima glottidis.
 The adductor muscle group is made up of the lateral cricoarytenoid muscles and the transverse arytenoid muscles.
 The muscles that govern abduction are the posterior cricoarytenoid muscles.
 The sphincter muscles are the transverse arytenoid muscles, the oblique arytenoid muscles and the aryepiglottic muscles.
 The cricothyroid muscles are responsible for tensing the vocal cords whilst the thyroarytenoid muscles and the vocalis muscles are responsible for relaxing them.

 This muscle originates on the anterior cricoid cartilage and inserts into the inferior border of the thyroid cartilage and its inferior horn.
 It is innervated by the external branch of the superior laryngeal nerve and is supplied by the superior and inferior thyroid arteries, as are all the intrinsic laryngeal muscles.
 Upon contraction, it lengthens and tenses the vocal ligaments.

 The proximal attachment of this muscle is on the posterior surface of the lamina of the cricoid cartilage and its corresponding insertion point is on the muscular process of the arytenoid cartilage.
 The recurrent laryngeal nerve innervates this muscle, as it does all the other intrinsic muscles of the larynx, with the exception of the cricothyroid muscle.
 Its function is to abduct the vocal folds.

 Ailing from the arch of the cricoid cartilage, this muscle distally attaches itself to the muscular process of the arytenoid cartilage.
 It acts as an adductor of the vocal folds.

 The thyroarytenoid muscle originates upon the posterior aspect of the thyroid cartilage.
 It inserts into the muscular process of the arytenoid cartilage, just as the posterior and lateral cricoarytenoid muscles do.
-It shortens and relaxes the vocal cords.
+As for function, the muscle shortens and relaxes the vocal cords.

 The proximal attachment of the vocalis muscle is upon the vocal process of the arytenoid cartilage.
 It inserts distally upon the vocal ligament and acts by tensing the anterior vocal ligament and relaxing the posterior vocal ligament.